 RFID inventory tracking has significant advantages over barcodes

-Making annual inventory counts fun while delivering ongoing accuracy
+Making inventory counts fun while delivering ongoing accuracy

 By Tom Vieweger